 The testing required all details for processing each claim to be recorded within a database provided by the DWP.
 This involved cross referencing all processing entries to the original supporting evidence logged on document imaging software.
 The testing also confirmed the calculated benefit award to the actual benefit paid out to the claimant.
-The rules detailing the various elements of a benefit award can be complex and detailed.
+The regulations detailing the various elements of a benefit award can be complex and detailed.

-The audit found only one minor discrepancy regarding the start date for a benefit claim from the sample checked.
-This has now been corrected.
-In all other cases, agreement was found between the benefit paid when compared to the re-calculation of the award using the testing database.
-This is a positive outcome from sample testing, given the volumes and complexities of cases involved.
+The audit found that in all cases sampled, agreement was found between the benefit paid when compared to the re-calculation of the award using the testing database.
+This is a positive outcome from the sample testing undertaken, given the volumes and complexities of cases involved.

-This annual review continues to be time consuming and technically demanding due to the complexity of the Regulations and the need for referencing entries within the database to the original source documents.
-The assistance provided by officers of the Housing Benefits Team was once again much appreciated during this review.
+This annual review is time consuming and technically demanding due to the complexity of the Regulations and the need for referencing entries within the database to the original source documents.
+The assistance provided by officers of the Benefits and Money Advice Service was much appreciated during this review.